samgoree/samgoree.github.io/_posts/2021-10-02-art-history-visualization.md

 The last big question I think this project brings up is related to the automation and commodification of art history.
 Some people might say "If we have automatic algorithms to perform analysis and can measure their optimality, why bother writing papers about art history?"

-I hate this perspective, I think it misunderstands the point of humanistic inquiry.
+For whatever reason, I get questions like this one a lot whenever I talk about AI in the arts & humanities.
+I hate this perspective.
+I think it misunderstands the point of humanistic inquiry.

 There is no "correct" or "optimal" way to think about the past, and the struggle to make sense of the complex and contradictory information we have is valuable in itself.
 Computers can't think contextually or make arguments (well, at least not any time soon), and they are limited to the relatively shallow insights which come from visual statistics.

 Instead, I think the value of "distant viewing" technology is in grounded self-reflection.
 When an expert looks at a painting, it is difficult for them to separate their interpretation from all their prior knowledge and training.
 They immediately recognize symbols and stylistic traits and start thinking about questions of meaning and interpretation.
 When we see that a computer vision algorithm only picked up on the fact that a given painting has a lot of red in it, that naivete is staggering, and kind of funny.
 It can help us to get out of the details and look at things from the simplest, least thoughtful perspective.
 While that's no substitute for the actual, precise, contextualized work of art historians, I think it's worth thinking about as well.

 ### Conclusion

 Thank you for reading!
 Check out [my code on Github](https://github.com/samgoree/art-history-visualization/) if you're interested in more of the details.
+I'm also not an art historian, so if anything I've said here is incorrect, I'm receptive to corrections.
 Also, let me know if you have any questions or comments, or if you'd like me to make one of these plots for your favorite artist!